Start By Determining How Much Light You Need

 Note that this table is for general reference only.
 The actual LPW rating for many types of light can vary by quite a bit.
 You may be able to find more accurate lumens ratings in your lighting documentation, or from the light manufacturer.

 Once you have the total lumens output of your current system you can then estimate how many LEDs you will need by simply dividing the lumens rating of the LED you will be using by the lumens generated by your current system.

 - W = Total wattage rating of the light being replaced.

 - LPW = Lumens per Watt from the table above, or the manufacturer's documentation.

 - Ll = Total lumens output of each LED or LED assembly you want to use.

 - Ln = Total number of LEDs you will need to use to get an equal or better amount of light.

-This will only tell you how many LEDs you will need to generate an amount of light that is equal to your current lighting system.
-There are other factors that can effect lighting including color temperature, optics, etc.
+This will only tell you how many LEDs you will need to generate an equal amount of light.
+There are other factors that can affect lighting including color temperature, beam angle, etc.